sanchitgarg93/BankAppBackend/readme.md

 **Application Flow:**

-The customer makes the appointment using the API 2.
+The customer makes the appointment using the API II.
 The branch head gets the notification about the customer visiting the branch if the customer happens to be a high net worth individual.
 The branch head also gets the reminder mail on the day, the customer is supposed to visit the branch.

-The staff can view the list of appointments assigned to him/her using the API 3.
-The staff can also change the appointmnt status to ATTENDED or ABSENT using the API 4.
+The staff can view the list of appointments assigned to him/her got the day using the API III.
+The staff can also change the appointment status to ATTENDED or ABSENT using the API IV.

-The branch head can view the list of appointments in his/her branch using the API 5.
-Can also re-assign the staff for a particular appointment using the API 6.
+The branch head can view the list of appointments in his/her branch for the day using the API V. Can also re-assign the staff for a particular appointment using the API VI.

 **App Url**: http://bankappbackend-env.ehbhe9ppne.us-east-2.elasticbeanstalk.com

-If you want to run the application on the local system, then please ensure you meet the following software requirements.
-1. Java 8 or higher must be installed
-2. Open command prompt -> Change the directory where the file : **myapp-0.0.1-SNAPSHOT** is present.
-3. Run the following command:  java -jar myapp-0.0.1-SNAPSHOT

-Note: AWS RDS service MySQL instance and ElasticBeanstalk Free Tier is being used.
-Connectivity issues to it may impact the performance of the API's
+Note: AWS RDS service MySQL instance and ElasticBeanstalk Free Tier is being used for deployment.

 Rest API's

-API 1.
-GET /customer/branches  -  List of branches displayed to the customer after selection of the name of the state and city
+API I.  GET /customer/branches  -  List of branches displayed to the customer after selection of the name of the state and city
     Request Headers
     city : <city-name> Ex: BANGALORE
     state : <state-name> Ex: KARNATAKA
     No Authorization Required

-API 2.
+API II.
 GET /customer/appointments  -  Customer making an appointment prior to the branch visit
     Request Body
     Type: application/json
     {